logologo

 2025/2026 Updates

-Since April 2024, the salary threshold for most Skilled Worker roles rose significantly.
-From July 2025, the minimum RQF skill level for eligible roles was raised to RQF Level 6 (graduate level), which narrowed which roles can be sponsored.
-Employers must ensure the job's SOC code still qualifies before assigning a CoS, or the worker's visa application will be refused.
+Since April 2024, the general salary threshold jumped from £26,200 to £41,700.
+From July 2025, the minimum RQF skill level rose to RQF Level 6 (graduate level), cutting many previously eligible roles.
+Before assigning a CoS, employers need to confirm the job's SOC code still qualifies, otherwise the visa application will be refused.

 The Immigration Salary List replaced the Shortage Occupation List in April 2024, changing which roles qualify for a reduced salary threshold CoS.